explaingit

 TLDR

-Trivy is a security scanner that checks container images, code, and infrastructure for vulnerabilities, secrets, and misconfigurations in a single command.
+Trivy is a single-command security scanner that checks container images, code repos, filesystems, and Kubernetes clusters for known vulnerabilities, leaked secrets, and misconfigurations before they reach production.

 Mindmap